YingtongAamandaWu/Youtube_comments_sentiment_analysis_NLP/README.md

 **Repository structure:**

-01_Codes: storing jupyter notebook of python codes.
+**01_Codes:** storing jupyter notebook of python codes.
 "Youtube_comment_sentiment_analysis_single_video" analyzes one YouTube video using sentiment analysis and produces word-cloud image of the comments from that video.
 "Youtube_comment_sentiment_analysis_multiple_video" analyzes all 300+ videos by using the loop function, it then produces an interactive Plotly plot to help visualize and track changes in comment polarity across the publication history of the Youtube channel.

+**02_Results:** storing results produced from the python codes, including some CSV files that store the comments of youtube videos, word cloud image, time-series figure, and interactive plotly plot (in HTML format).

 **Installation Required:**